-Before doing this problem children should have had plenty of free play, building with sets of solid shapes so that they begin to get a feel for their properties.
-They should also have chance to experiment with building skeleton shapes either with a kit such as "Constructo Straws" or with drinking straws and modelling clay (such as plasticine).
+Before doing this problem children should have had plenty of free play building with sets of solid shapes so that they begin to get a feel for their properties.
+They should also have chance to experiment with building skeleton shapes either with a specific kit or with drinking straws and modelling clay/plasticine.

 How many edges did you count?
 What does this tell you about the number of straws we need?